ignacio-mrtz/ml-zoomcamp/zoomcamp_capstone_project/README.md

 Each row contains information about a sale(customer information, detailed product specifications, and logistics information)

-The dataset contains 10999 observations of 12 variables
+The dataset contains 10999 observations of 12 variables:
-variables:

 ID: ID Number of Customers.
 Warehouse block: The Company have big Warehouse which is divided in to block such as A,B,C,D,E.